wellingtoncunha/big_data/stand_up_a_hadoop_cluster_on_aws.md

 ## Common configuration for all nodes

 We are going now to configure some files that are common to every node.
-We are going to do it on the name node and then copy to every datanode
+We are going to do it on the name node and then copy the configuration files to every datanode

 1. Configure the **core-site.xml** file: